-However, the hike to the Nunggalan Beach is neither paved with stairs, nor is short.
-From the parking lot it can take anywhere between 20-30 mins depending on your speed, and number of breaks.
+However, the hike to Nunggalan Beach is neither paved with stairs nor is short.
+From the parking lot, it can take anywhere between 20-30 mins depending on your speed, and the number of breaks.
 I would advise you to descend slowly as the rocks on the path can be slippery.

 I would also advise you to stop and admire the views.
-At the midway point there is a lady who sells some essential products, such as hats and bottled water.
+At the midway point, there is a lady who sells some essential products, such as hats and bottled water.
 The view from behind her tiny shop is simply breathtaking!
-Although you may be able to buy water form her, I would highly advise you to carry your own supplies.
+Although you may be able to buy water from her, I would highly advise you to carry your supplies.
 There are no restaurants or vendors on the beach.

 Surf, Sand, & Shipwreck

-Unlike the rest of Bali, Nunggalan Beach is literally deserted!
-It really makes you feel like you’re in paradise.
+Unlike the rest of Bali, Nunggalan Beach is deserted!
+It makes you feel like you’re in paradise.